telerik/reporting-docs/report-items/graph/structure.md

 You can arrange the Bar series in different ways to emphasize various aspects of the data:

-+ __Clustered Bar Graphs__&mdash;Bars are clustered in groups two or more series.
++ __Clustered Bar Graphs__&mdash;Bars are clustered in groups of two or more series.
 + __Stacked, Stacked 100% Bar Graphs__&mdash;Show the bars divided into subparts to display a cumulative effect.

-In a Cartesian coordinate system the bars have a rectangular shape and can be horizontal (Bar chart) or vertical (sometime called Column chart).
+In a Cartesian coordinate system the bars have a rectangular shape and can be horizontal (Bar chart) or vertical (sometimes called Column chart).

-In a Polar coordinate system the bars appears in a wedge shape.
-If the series are arranged on the radial axis, that is, the wedges start from the radial axis and goes by the angular axis, the result is a Pie chart.
+In a Polar coordinate system, the bars appear in a wedge shape.
+If the series are arranged on the radial axis, that is, the wedges start from the radial axis and go by the angular axis, the result is a Pie chart.
 Otherwise, if the bars are arranged by the angular axis, the result is a Rose chart.

 ### Line Charts